jasmcaus/tau/docs/muon-primer.md

 We recommend using `CHECK`s over `ASSERT`s unless it doesn't make sense to continue when the assertion in question fails.

 ### Adding Custom Failure Messages
-We highly recommend you add a custom failure message for your macros - it makes it easier to track down bugs. `Invalid Type ID:` is much more useful than `FAILED`, which is what Arrow prints by default.
+We highly recommend you add a custom failure message for your macros - it makes it easier to track down bugs. `Invalid Type ID:` is much more useful than `FAILED`, which is what Muon prints by default.

 To do this, simply do the following:
 ```C